JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 Client name: a name or ID given to each client to differentiate them

-Request/response: a specific string sent or received to ease the tranfer of data (see "Requests and Responses" below)
+Operation: a specific string sent or received (also known as requests and responses) to ease the tranfer of data (see "Operation Tags" below)

 Payload: Any additional information that comes with a request or response